 I’ve always been fascinated and curious about the natural world around me since I was young and graduated with a degree in Zoology and MA Wildlife Filmmaking Masters in Bristol affiliated with the BBC NHU.

-I now work as a freelance researcher director, camerawoman, licensed CAA drone pilot and produce/shoot exclusive 4K/HDR natural history content for Panasonic and Atomos for their global channels as one of their ambassadors.
+I now work as an assistant producer, 2nd camerawoman, licensed CAA drone pilot and produce/shoot exclusive 4K/HDR natural history content for Panasonic and Atomos for their global channels as one of their ambassadors.

 Can you tell us a little bit about your professional background